hq-nguyen/haiquan.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 **Short Bio:** Hello!
-My name is Quan (Nguyen Hai Quan).
+My name is Quan (Quan Hai Nguyen).
 I’m currently studying as a second-year student at FPT University, majoring in Software Engineer.
 I love learning about mathematical, AI developments, machine learning, and the way this technology can apply to real-world problems, especially healthcare problems.

 **Research Interests:** Artificial Intelligence, Deep Learning, Machine Learning, Image Understanding, GenAI.